 Advertising Compliance and Fraud Prevention

-As fraud continues to rise in the digital marketing space, it’s crucial to ensure you’re working with a network that takes the necessary steps to protect its marketers (read more about the fraud marketers are up against here).
+As ad fraud in digital marketing continues to rise in the digital marketing space, it’s crucial to ensure you’re working with a network that takes the necessary steps to protect its marketers (read more about the ad fraud digital marketers are up against here).
 When vetting potential networks, it’s imperative to ask what measures they take, if any, to protect their marketers’ campaigns.
 This varies widely throughout the industry – ranging from full in-house compliance teams with proprietary fraud prevention technology to networks leaving compliance and fraud monitoring completely up to the marketer.
 If a network does indeed have a system in place, ask how often and thoroughly they’re vetting affiliate partners prior to approving their applications or launching campaigns.

 Cost and Payment Across Affiliate Networks